zvxzdx/runeforge-wiki-ru/specific-guide/animation-landing/Importing-and-Exporting-Animation.md

 The bar needs to be "full"

 ### Exporting the animation
-To export, select file > Export All
+To export, select File > Export All
 ![export_all.png](/user-pictures/goat/export_all.png)

 Then, select the animation you want to replace and make sure you export as <a href="/en/specific-guide/filetypes#anm">.anm</a>